menisadi/menisadi.github.io/_portfolio/telegram-bot.md

 ## How to use the bot?

-Just search for "[@textchessbot](https://t.me/textchessbot)" on Telegram and start a conversation with the bot.
-It will guide you through the process of starting a new game.
+--Just search for "[@textchessbot](https://t.me/textchessbot)" on Telegram and start a conversation with the bot.
+It will guide you through the process of starting a new game.--
+At the moment the hosting service is causing some problem.
+In order to use the bot you would have to clone the repository and run it locally.

 ## Source code